WHEN: Wednesday 2nd May, 5.30pm - 9.00pm

 Find out more on their JustGiving team page, or sponsor them individually via the links below:

 A team of landscapers and nurserymen and women from across the UK cycled from Snowdon to Lands End in just 6 days in September 2016.
-So far the team has raised over £33,300 for Perennial, a life-changing amount of money that will help us support many more horticulturists struggling to cope, and their fundraising efforts will continue until the BALI Awards on 2 December 2016.
+So far the team has raised over £40,000 for Perennial, a life-changing amount of money that will help us support many more horticulturists struggling to cope with life’s many challenges.

 James Robbins, Fullers Mill Head Gardener Annie Dellbridge and her son Sam completed the British 10K London on 10 July.